Clean water is fundamental to human health - Former Minister of Power

 Dr. Ikechukwu Erojikwe, a Senior Lecturer in the Department of Theatre and Film Studies, UNN directed a stage-play on the effect of polluted water

-Our reporte gathered that, over 115 participants participated physically and virtually within and outside the country in the conference.
+Our reporter gathered that, over 115 participants participated physically and virtually within and outside the country in the conference.